Music Gateway

 • Limited connectivity

 This is one of the best mid-range digital pianos.
-It features a triple-sensor graduated hammer-action, three-foot pedals (as you would get on an acoustic piano), half-damper pedalling, built-in library with 10 classical songs so you can play along.
+It features a triple-sensor graduated hammer-action, three-foot pedals (as you would get on an acoustic piano), half-damper pedaling, built-in library with 10 classical songs so you can play along.
 The piano is good value for money but has limited onboard sounds in comparison to a stage piano.
 There are also only two headphone ports and no audio outputs, no standard MIDI outputs but MIDI can be sent/received via USB.
 These are minor issues within this price range so overall PX-770 is a brilliant mid-range option for home pianists.

 Price: £599